Bardeen-Cooper-Schrieffer State Representation and Pairing in the Fermionic Tonks-Girardeau Gas

-We expect our results to have an impact on understanding one-dimensional quantum systems, in particular the fermionic Tonks-Girardeau gas and, and to be useful for the study of quantum phenomena and quantum correlations occurring in $p$-wave fermions.
+We expect our results to have an impact on understanding one-dimensional quantum systems, in particular the fermionic Tonks-Girardeau gas, and to be useful for the study of quantum phenomena and quantum correlations occurring in $p$-wave fermions.
 The system under study is particularly appealing as it is not a Luttinger Liquid, which instead describes compressible one-dimensional gases.
 Therefore, it is of great interest to understand how quantum correlations form beyond the Luttinger Liquid paradigm.
 All previous studies on the fermionic Tonks-Girardeau gas were based on pair-product form~(\ref{gs attractive fermions}) \cite{GirardeauNguyenOlshanii2004,GirardeauMinguzzi2006,MinguzziGirardeau2006,BenderErkerGranger2005,Kościk_2020,koscik,delcampo2006,Hao2007}.
 Since our proposed wave function is well-suited for working within a second quantization framework, we anticipate that our new formulation of the ground state will lead to novel investigations on the fermionic Tonks-Girardeau gas that were not possible with the previous wave function.
-For instance, we anticipate that the proposed wave function can be used to predict and study possible excitations of the system.
+For instance, we anticipate that the proposed wave function can be used to predict and study whether pairing is also present in the excitations of the system.
 On the other hand, the proposed wave function is well suited for calculating relevant quantities in the study of entanglement between fermionic orbitals, as has already been done with other systems \cite{entanglement_orbitals,entanglement_orbitals2,P_rez_Obiol_2023}.
-Furthermore, we expect this Letter to be of interest to experimentalists, as we present the values of a set of measurable quantities for the fermionic Tonks-Girardeau gas that can be used to detect pairing in fermionic systems.
+Furthermore, we expect this Letter to be of interest to experimentalists, as we present the values of a set of observables for the fermionic Tonks-Girardeau gas that can be measured in order to detect pairing in fermionic systems.

+Beyond the specific relevance of this Letter for the study of the fermionic Tonks-Girardeau gas, we anticipate our findings to have a broader impact.
+Our results present a novel example of a system that can be exactly described using the same quantum states that describe a BCS superconductor~\cite{BCS}, which have raised a lot of interest from a wide range of fields in physics.
+Thus, we expect our results to be of significance to the study of BCS superconductivity.

 \widetext{